synanton/.github/profile/README.md

 [**Synanton Platform**](https://github.com/synanton/platform) is an open-source enterprise knowledge platform for applications that need to work with complex, distributed organizational knowledge.

-The platform is built around explicit architectural boundaries and replaceable implementations, allowing infrastructure choices to evolve independently from business functionality.
+The platform is built around explicit architectural boundaries and replaceable implementations, allowing implementation choices to evolve independently from business functionality.

 ## Business Logic Library